LagSlug/Notes/Discrete Structures - CECS228/Homework/Homework 1.md

 		y = 2z - x
 	}
 $$
-	Let y = 2z - x, and for any value x and z, a y can be found that stasfies the expression.
+	Let y = 2z - x, and for any value x and z, a y can be found that satisfies the expression.
 	True